-The Albers undergraduate program is best characterized by its ethics-focused curriculum, real-world learning component, and strong abroad opportunities — all of which equip students with a strong and unique outlook on the business world and beyond.
+The Albers undergraduate program is best characterized by its ethics-focused curriculum, real-world learning component, and strong study-abroad opportunities — all of which equip students with a strong and unique outlook on the business world and beyond.

 ETHICS-FOCUSED, LIBERAL ARTS CURRICULUM